sankalp1999/Competitive-Programming/README.md

 Codechef, Codeforces.

 **Currently, I am in the process of updating this repository and making major changes.**

+ - [ ] Write better code for future problems, try to analyse(like I do for LC/IB).
+Maintain copies of code with explanation and proper names like I did for the IP repo.
+Maintain explanations for future reference.
+Helps for revision and someone else might refer.
+Think for longer, take inspiration from MathProgrammer, Mandilya
+ - [ ] Write standard implementations of slighly advanced stuff and maintain copy here.
  - [ ] Become active in sometime in solving CP style problems.
+ - [ ] Split out Codeforces, Codechef, Atcoder(less) and HackerEarth(less).
  - [ ] Participate more in AtCoder contests.
 Check out the new tools about CF.
  - [ ] Add your thoughts and reflections on CP.
 Write about the ideas shared in the 3rd sem Data Structures repository.
  - [ ] Update README
  - [ ] Use this as primary repo to commit solutions.
  - [ ] Add standard implementations from the other repo here.
 Filter out them from codes in this repository also.
  - [ ] Add some favourite resources.

 ## What CP is all about
 Check out this brilliant [answer](https://qr.ae/TjA0uu) by Manashi Sarkar if you want to know about Competitive Programming

 ## Top Youtube Channels for Competitive Programming and Coding Interview preparation